President of the University of Jordan: Powers and duties

-The president’s responsibilities are diverse and include shaping policies, managing staff, enforcing ethical standards, representing the university externally, managing crises, and steering the university collectively towards its overarching goals while maintaining its integrity within the broader academic landscape.
-The president has significant power in shaping the university's direction, not only by determining policies and procedures but also by approving them.
-This includes a comprehensive review of both administrative and academic policies to ensure they align seamlessly with the institution’s overarching mission and address the evolving needs of the community.
-In addition to his central role in policy formation, the president holds a crucial position in the complex network of managing staff affairs, from appointing vice presidents to deans, with direct oversight over the creation or modification of colleges, departments, centers, institutes, and academic programs.
-The president is, at heart, the architect of the university’s academic landscape.
+The president's responsibilities include policy oversight, staff management, external representation, and the handling of administrative issues at the university.
+The office also has a role in maintaining institutional standards and responding to major operational challenges.
+In addition, the president oversees senior appointments, including vice presidents and deans, and supervises the establishment or reorganization of colleges, departments, centers, institutes, and academic programs.

 The president is responsible for approving the university's code of ethics, a founding document that guides ethical and behavioral standards within the academic community.
 His role extends beyond the campus, where the president serves as the official representative in various fields, including interactions with government bodies, appearing before courts, and participating in public and formal meetings.

-As a member of the Board of Trustees by virtue of his position, the president’s influence extends to faculty appointments, renewals, and terminations, thus playing a key role in shaping the faculty body.
+As a member of the Board of Trustees by virtue of his position, the president's influence extends to faculty appointments, renewals, and terminations, thus playing a key role in shaping the faculty body.

 In times of necessity or unexpected circumstances, the president has discretionary power to suspend classes partially or entirely.
 This ability to make swift decisions emphasizes the president's role as the ultimate decision-maker, ensuring the safety of the university community.